 Romney's stated policies in business during the first presidential debate: champion the growth and development for the middle class.
 Until now, Romney's position was widely perceived as one of the biggest enemies to the middle class.
 One of his most powerful moments during the debate was the contrast he illustrated between the president’s decision to finance the five big banks, while allowing small banks to fail across America.
 Some credit should be given to the president, however, for his short-term policies to save the banks, and the wise business decision to make interest from the banks that were save through the...

-- Quote of the day Allahpundit 1 hour ago
+- Quotes of the day Erika Johnsen 10 hours ago

 - Venezuela to US: You should probably come participate in a “peace commission” on all this violence you’ve caused Erika Johnsen 12 hours ago

 - The most dangerous wedding photo evah?
 Jazz Shaw 13 hours ago

 - Exit polls show Crimea annexation wins 93% of vote while under Russian occupation Ed Morrissey 15 hours ago

 - NRLC Interview – Joe Scarborough Jazz Shaw 16 hours ago

 - And your latest straw poll winner is… Jazz Shaw 18 hours ago